A neck warmer will seal up any draughts getting through the space between your jacket and helmet, making a huge difference to your winter riding.

 Gear Gremlin Patterned Neck Tube

-Gear Gremlin produce decent-quality, budget-friendly, no-frills kit.
+Gear Gremlin produces decent-quality, budget-friendly, no-frills kit.
 These patterned neck tubes tick all of the previously mentioned boxes.

 A quick glance at these and it’s clear they are not intended for winter riding.
 The material is the thinnest of any neck warmer on our list, but feels good against the skin and will survive many washes.